 Abandoning the stage with his microphone for company as soon as he could, he stalks the floor with mischief in his bones.
 He careens around the crowd whilst giving a paint stripping vocal workout.
 The rest of the band abuse their instruments in service to evil spirits.
 Sheets of feedback-heavy sound emanate from them, blasting through the venue.

-Having followed them from their early days via demos and sets at The Richmond and The Pipeline to their headlining set tonight they’ve early this and I’m sure many venues will shake and roll in their presence.
+Having followed them from their early days via demos and sets at The Richmond and The Pipeline to their headlining set tonight they’ve earned this and I’m sure many venues will shake and roll in their presence.
 New stars of the Brighton Alternative scene.

 No longer solo, Young Francis has joined forces with the band formerly known as Rotten Foxes to become Young Francis Hi-Fi.
 Whilst we’ve lost tambourines and audience participation we’ve more than gained with a reinvigorated Young Francis.